-My intention with this exercise is to surface (i.e. make explicit) your presuppositions about Christianity, the Church, the human world, and history, and to reflect on how your thinking might be changing through an encounter with the new interpretations and information that the textbook provides.
+My intention with this exercise is to surface (i.e. to make explicit) your presuppositions about Christianity, the Church, the human world, and history, and to reflect on how your thinking might be changing through an encounter with the new interpretations and information that the textbook provides.
 In short, we'll try to learn the unfamiliar (Christian history) by starting with the familiar (our existing knowledge and assumptions).

 My assessment will be based on the depth with which you engage your own assumptions/ideas and those in the textbook.
-Quality of writing will also play a role in determining your mark.
+Your ability to put your thoughts into clear, concise, and expressive writing will also play a role in determining your mark.